nginxinc/nginx-ingress-workshops/OSS/labs/lab3/readme.md

 The NGINX Ingress Controller is already running in this Workshop.
 You will be configuring Ingress Controller for external access outside of your cluster using a [`LoadBalancer`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) Service.
 The Kubernetes `LoadBalancer` Service is what assigns IP addresses to the `Ingress`, so it can communicate with clients outside the cluster, and also with pods inside the Cluster.

-**Note:** Your Kubernetes cluster is running on a private lab network.
+**_NOTE:_** Your Kubernetes cluster is running on a private lab network.
 We will be using a private IP for external access.
 In a public cloud environment, the `LoadBalancer` Service from a Cloud Provider would provide you with a routable public IP address.

 <br/>